sfigg/commercialization-public/test/hlk/getstarted/hlk-proxy-client-prerequisites.md

 # HLK Proxy Client Prerequisites

+>[!NOTE]
-**Note**  A Battery Blank is required for Aries mobile testing in this release.
+>  A Battery Blank is required for Aries mobile testing in this release.
 For more information, see [Battery Blank Information Guide](battery-blank-information-guide.md).

+>[!WARNING]
-**Warning**  The Windows Hardware Lab Kit should only be installed on machines that are dedicated solely for testing purposes.
+>  The Windows Hardware Lab Kit should only be installed on machines that are dedicated solely for testing purposes.
 Do not install any HLK component on a machine that is outside of a dedicated testing environment.

-**Important**
+>[!IMPORTANT]
+>
 Controller setup will fail if .NET Framework 4.5 has not previously been installed.
 Be sure to install .NET Framework 4.5 from the following location prior to controller setup.

 -   <https://www.microsoft.com/net/download/framework>